For more and more people mobile devices are the primary way, or even the only way, to access the Web.

 Firefox for Android constructs its user interface from native Android widgets instead of XUL: this greatly improves performance, especially startup time, and memory consumption.
 For the time being this version is aimed only at phones, and the tablet version still uses XUL.
 In the future, we expect to officially support the native UI version on tablets as well.

-Contribute to Firefox for Android
+Help create Firefox for Android

 The main starting point for information about the Firefox for Android project itself is the project Wiki page.